Polkm/learn/README.md

-Learn's api is something like a combination between Torch and Scikit Learn.
+Learn's api is something like a combination between [Torch](http://torch.ch/) and [Scikit Learn](http://scikit-learn.org/stable/).
+The purpose of Learn is to provide a flexible and portable neural network implementation, if you are looking for a high performance library I would suggest looking at [Torch](http://torch.ch/) instead.

 ### Start using Learn
 Learn can be installed as a submodule for your git project by using the command: